Eden Robotics

 Theta OS

-General-purpose robot OS that connects hardware to Eden infrastructure and ships with Theta model for manipulation and locomotion.
+A general-purpose robot operating system that connects hardware to Eden infrastructure and ships with the Theta model for manipulation and locomotion.

 Interlink

-Teleoperation layer that keeps robots supervised when autonomy hits edge cases, a practical crutch if the robots are going into real facilities early.
+A teleoperation layer that keeps robots supervised when autonomy hits edge cases, which is the right crutch when robots are going into real facilities early.

 Fleet-Sync

-Fleet coordination system where robots share awareness and managers can request status, actions, or support.
+Fleet coordination where robots share awareness and managers can request status, actions, or support.

 Eden I

-Humanoid robot aimed at manual labor across manufacturing and logistics, which is the company’s first commercial wedge.
+A humanoid robot aimed at manual labor across manufacturing and logistics, the company's first commercial wedge.

 Maradona I

-Robotic arm in the Theta OS family, useful if customers want contained work-cell automation before betting on humanoids.
+A robotic arm in the Theta OS family, useful for customers who want contained work-cell automation before betting on humanoids.

 The Cluster